ibm-cloud-docs/databases-for-postgresql/changing-config.md

 [`deadlock_timeout`](https://www.postgresql.org/docs/current/runtime-config-locks.html)
   - Default - 10000
   - Restarts Database - No
-  - Options - Minimum value of 10
+  - Options - Minimum value of 100
   - Notes - The number of milliseconds to wait before checking for deadlock and the duration where lock waits are logged.
 Logs available through the [logging integration](/docs/services/databases-for-postgresql?topic=cloud-databases-logging).
 Setting this too low negatively impacts performance.

-`backup_retention_period`
-  - Default - 30
-  - Restarts Database - No
-  - Notes - Adjust how many days deployment backups are retained.
-Deployments are provisioned with backup storage that equals the disk space.
-Increasing the number of days backups are retained increases the amount of storage they use and might [increase the cost of your deployment](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-pricing#backups-pricing).